wcshia/wcshia.github.io/_pages/about.md

 ---
+title: "About"
-layout: archive
+layout: single
+excerpt: "About"
+sitemap: true
 permalink: /about/
-title: "Works"
-author_profile: true
 ---